 In the 2007 crime thriller, “American Gangster,” Washington worked under the direction of Ridley Scott to portray the famous 1960s drug trafficker Frank Lucas.
 The real Frank Lucas was working as an advisor on set.
 So, he could teach Denzel a thing or two about how he did something, right down to how he held his cigar.

 More than a decade before that, Denzel shared the screen with Gene Hackman in “Crimson Tide” (1995).
 It was the story of a young first officer who incites mutiny aboard a nuclear missile sub.
 Early in their mission, two men light up what appears to be Montecristo #2s.
 Though it’s unconfirmed, Hackman’s Captain Ramsey remarks the cigars were “more expensive than drugs.”
 That suggests that they were likely Cuban-made as opposed to Dominican-made.

 (Spoiler alert: they should have saved the victory cigars for after the victory).

 Being a celebrity cigar smoker is about far more than the kind of smoke you can afford.
 It’s more than the brand imprinted on the front of your wrapper.
-The most refined cigar smokers are not the least bit interested in the branding or imagery associated with the cigar lifestyle.
-Rather, it is the commitment to the ritual of the cigar that elevates the thoughtful smoker to higher planes of peace and relaxation.
+The most refined cigar smokers are not interested in the branding or imagery associated with the cigar lifestyle.
+Instead, the commitment to the ritual of the cigar elevates the thoughtful smoker to higher planes of peace and relaxation.

 He gets it: